Open Plan Family Kitchen-Living Space - Final Reveal

 Dining area with colour blocking

 With teal in mind, I recommended zoning the dining area by colour blocking the walls and ceiling in Little Greene's Canton, stretching the width of the dining table and chairs.
 One of the family's favourite places to visit is Northumberland so for the wall decor, I sourced three art prints and we added visual interest with an orange colour block behind them to make them a focal point.
 Both of these wall colours complement the lime green in the kitchen splashback, creating a nice flow.
+If you haven’t read my easy step-by-step guide on how to colour block, you can find it here.

 Dining area with teal and orange colour blocking